TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 Your car’s chassis takes the brunt of all the stress you put on your car, and it’s often the area of the car that people think about the least when it comes to improving it or giving it support.
 The torsion that the chassis experiences every time you turn a corner or go over a bump is enormous.

-Your 5th Gen 4Runner deserves the extra support that chassis components and suspension upgrades will give.
 By upgrading your suspension with a lift or leveling kit, you will have a smoother ride and reduce the strain and stress on your car’s underbody.

 TRD has the PRO Bilstein Shocks w/ TRD-Tuned Red Front Springs